Signing a brokerage contract to sell, purchase or lease

 When the owner (natural person) of a residential immovable containing less than five dwellings chooses to sell through a real estate agency or a real estate broker acting on his own account, he must sign a brokerage contract.
-The same applies to the buyer who wants a broker to represent his interests in the purchase of a property.
+The same applies to the buyer who wants a real estate broker to represent his interests in the purchase of a property.
 This agreement gives the agency or broker the right to act as the exclusive or non-exclusive intermediary for a specific period.

 Mandatory form